mattiapitossi/payments-engine-rs/README.md

 if any error occurs, the validation message goes to stdout.

-example CSV result when prompting a wrong path:
-`An error occurred during the processing: No such file or directory (os error 2)`
+- example CSV result when prompting a wrong path: `An error occurred during the processing: No such file or directory (os error 2)`
+- example CSV result when tx ids are not unique: `An error occurred during the processing: Transaction ids are not unique!`

+## examples

+The project includes an examples folder that can be used to run the program:

+For example, a chargeback can be run as follows:

+`cargo run -- examples/chargeback.csv > out.csv`

 ## roadmap
 - DB layer for persistence